 - Anselm Hannemann - I worked with Anselm and his view on sustainability and on personal responsibility and his discipline is always a good mirror for myself - he also curates and publishes the famous Web Development Reading List.

 - System Matters Podcast - System Matters is a small publisher of roleplaying and tabletop systems.
 They publish extremely interesting games and their podcast often discusses storytelling, game theory and contains awesome in-depth discussions, that is not only interesting to tabletoppers alone (Note: German language!).

 I will keep that list up-to-date and extend it as new, inspiring things enter my life.

-This is a list of the books that I have on my (virtual) They are sorted by reading priority ;-)
+This is a list of the books that I have on my (mostly virtual) bedside table.
+They are not sorted by reading priority ;-)

-- Creative Selection by Ken Kocienda - about working and innovating at Apple during the iPhone, iPad and Steve Jobs era.
+- Currently reading: Creative Selection by Ken Kocienda - about working and innovating at Apple during the iPhone, iPad and Steve Jobs era.